 Choosing the right lubricant is essential to your door functioning properly – the wrong product may damage the materials used to build your door.
 You should also inspect your locks to ensure they don’t have any problems such as dirt, rust or defective mechanisms.

-As we’ve discussed, your front door in particular needs regular maintenance, some of these issues can also affect internal doors, so it is important to ensure you regularly maintain all doors.
+As we’ve discussed, and you’ve likely seen us mention before, your front door in particular needs regular maintenance.
+Some of these issues can also affect internal doors, so it is important to ensure you regularly maintain all doors.

 Follow these tips and extend the beauty and functionality of your door year after year.